airbus-cyber/iris-httpsend-module/README.md

 # iris-httpsend-module

 This is a plugin for incident response tool [DFIR-IRIS](https://dfir-iris.org/).
-It is registered on all postload hooks and sends http requests to an API.
+It is registered on all postload hooks (except global tasks hooks) and sends http requests to an API.

 The build produces docker images with plugin iris-httpsend-module preinstalled.
 To import the dockers: